automenta/hypernars2/1_Architecture.md

 #### 3.2.1.
 Layer 1: Core Cognitive Functions (System 1)

 The "engine room" of the mind.
 These fundamental, continuously-operating functions drive the reflexive, System 1 reasoning loop.
 They are implemented as MeTTa rewrite rules that correspond to the levels of Non-Axiomatic Logic (NAL).
-Their formal definitions can be found in the [**Data Model**](./2_Data_Model.md) document.
+Their formal definitions can be found in [`spec/03_cognitive_functions.metta`](./spec/03_cognitive_functions.metta).

 ##### NAL 5: Statements as Terms
 This capability is native to MeTTa.
 Any `Sentence` atom can be an argument in another expression, allowing for higher-order reasoning.